Scottish Aviation Twin Pioneer

-The Scottish Aviation Twin Pioneer was a British STOL transport aircraft built by Scottish Aviation Limited at Prestwick Airport, Scotland, during the 1950s.
+The Scottish Aviation Twin Pioneer is a British STOL transport aircraft built by Scottish Aviation Limited at Prestwick Airport, Scotland, during the 1950s.
 It was designed for both civil and military operators.
 It was conceived as a twin-engined version of the Pioneer light transport.
 Both aircraft required "an area only 30m (99ft) by 275m (902ft) in which to operate."

 Design and development

-Powered by two Alvis Leonides radial engines, the Twin Pioneer was a high-wing cabin monoplane with a triple fin and rudder assembly and fixed tailwheel undercarriage.
+Powered by two Alvis Leonides radial engines, the Twin Pioneer was a high-wing cabin monoplane with a triple fin and rudder assembly and fixed conventional undercarriage with a tailwheel.
 The prototype Twin Pioneer, registered G-ANTP, first flew at Prestwick Airport on 25 June 1955.
 Flight trials demonstrated that the aircraft had a very short landing run and the aircraft was displayed at the September 1955 Society of British Aircraft Constructors Show at Farnborough.

 Three pre-production aircraft were built for trials, and sales and demonstrations.

 In 1958, the 33rd aircraft was used as a prototype for the Series 2 with Pratt & Whitney Wasp R-1340 radial engines of which 5 had been ordered by Philippine Air Lines.
 In 1959, a Series 3 version was developed to use the improved Alvis Leonides 531 radial engine.

 Early in its operational life in 1957 the Twin Pioneer suffered two fatal accidents due to fatigue failure which caused the outer panel of the wing to detach from the aircraft in flight.
 This issue required significant re-design of the structure and adversely impacted sales.